HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

    \phi_C = -6.67.

-The three Shapley values sum to the value of the complete coalition:
+In this example, the value of the empty coalition is zero.
+The three Shapley values therefore sum to the value of the full coalition:

 .. math::